What to Expect

 Call for Speakers

 We’re inviting engineers and researchers to present their work at the 2026 Global User Forum.
 Showcase how you use ThermoAnalytics software to solve complex thermal and infrared challenges, improve human comfort, or accelerate design workflows.
-Abstract submissions are open through March 31, 2026—submit yours to contribute to a program built on innovation and collaboration.
+Abstract submissions are open through March 31, 2026.

 Submit Your Abstract